 The Summer 2017 Netflix hit film Okja has fun with translation mistakes and translation humor.

 The film Okja is about a little girl’s love for a pig.
 Read more deeply, it is about the debate over genetic modification and the meat industry.
-Childhood love and health both being topics where one wants good translation, right?
+Childhood love and health both being topics where one wants a good translation, right?

 “Translations are sacred”